pmiggs/Py-Maze_Pathfinder/README.md

 <img src="Binary Maze Array.png" width="150" height="150">

 Next is the meat of the problem: solving for the maze.
-Two things come in mind: I need to write a code that will "walk" through the maze and, prior to that, check its neighboring cells if it's even a walkable path.
+Two things come to mind: I need to write a code that will "walk" through the maze and, prior to that, check its neighboring cells if it's even a walkable path.

 Since this is a 2D maze, checking for surrounding paths is also done in 2D (**x**'th row and **y**'th column).
 And knowing whether or not a path is walkable means